Chad Readler

-Chad Andrew Readler (RAYD-ler; born August 23, 1972) is an American lawyer who serves as a United States circuit judge of the United States Court of Appeals for the Sixth Circuit.
-He previously served as a principal deputy and former acting assistant attorney general for the United States Department of Justice Civil Division.
+Chad Andrew Readler (RAYD-ler; born August 23, 1972) is an American lawyer and adjunct professor who serves as a United States circuit judge of the United States Court of Appeals for the Sixth Circuit.
+Prior to his appointment, he was a principal deputy and former acting assistant attorney general for the Civil Division of the United States Department of Justice.
+He was also a partner at the law firm Jones Day.

 Education

 Readler graduated from the University of Michigan in 1994.
 He attended the Ohio State University Moritz College of Law for one year, then transferred to the University of Michigan Law School, where he was an editor of the University of Michigan Journal of Law Reform.
 He graduated in 1997 with a Juris Doctor degree cum laude.